Doctor of Education

 - At Initial Teacher Education level

-Some Areas of Professional Focus have already reached capacity.
-Applicants for these areas will be placed on a waiting list and contacted in the event of a place becoming available.
+Some Areas of Professional Focus are reaching capacity.
+Applicants are advised to apply before the deadline of 16 June 2020.
+If an Area of Professional Focus reaches capacity applicants will be placed on a waiting list and will be contacted in the event of a place becoming available.